 - San Jose Regional Medical Center

 - Required paperwork/training - complete and submit via email by August 19th, following directions below and in the "Information for Incoming Q4 students" link above.
 This means your health and/or CPR updates must be completed and you have results/CPR card in hand before August 19th (Fall quarter flu shots are the exception, as the vaccine will probably not be available until after August).

-- Scavenger Hunt - bring to orientation Day 1 with you UNDER CONSTRUCTION
+- Scavenger Hunt - bring to orientation Day 1 with you

 All items below will ALSO be on the Catalyst site.
 A student can use EITHER site to obtain templates, requirements, and/or tips for completing assignments.
 Examples of assignments, however, will only be on Catalyst.

 See Catalyst for examples of acceptable paperwork.
 A complete assignment must have all required components submitted on the due date.
 Due dates will be assigned by each clinical instructor within the first two weeks of the rotation.
 Be sure to include BOTH grading rubrics on all written assignments.

 - Student Professional Behaviors Agreement - due 1st Thursday in theory class

 - Required paperwork for N84LOPEN AND READ THIS, AND THE LINK JUST BELOW THIS, BEFORE PREPARING TO SUBMIT ALL ASSIGNMENTS!

 - Homework Tips(to help you be successful with your assignments) - read prior to submitting each assignment!

 - Be sure to submit two Rubrics for each written assignment (Developmental PLUS CTW).
 This applies to BOTH clinical sites!